Veriff

 An image showing users gaming together in the metaverse

 Online games will no longer be closed ecosystems, with the items you earn or buy in games following you throughout the metaverse.
-Social spaces will also be integrated within games, allowing players to interact with each other between playing to create a more immersive, social environment.
+Social spaces will also be integrated within games, allowing players to interact with each other while playing to create a more immersive social environment.

 If you are interested in learning about how we can support you with a metaverse identity solution then visit our industry page.